How to give a house cleaning estimate: House cleaning estimate form

 To avoid this, have your local tax rates pre-filled in your house cleaning estimate form.

 If you have staff, you want to factor in payroll taxes to your labor rate.
-You can estimate payroll taxes to be between 18 – 20%, depending on your state.
+As indicated by our tests, you can estimate payroll taxes to be between 18 – 20%, depending on your state.

 Step 5: Include the expense of supplies